Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Introduction

-\paragraph{Standard EB in denoising.} The standard EB setup for normal means \citep[this corresponds to taking $X = I_n$ in \eqref{eq:regression model}, see e.g.,][]{robbins1956empirical,james1992estimation,jiang2009general,soloff2025multivariate} lead to a product posterior, and hence results in \textit{independent observations} under the posterior.
+The standard EB setup for normal means \citep[this corresponds to taking $X = I_n$ in \eqref{eq:regression model}, see e.g.,][]{robbins1956empirical,james1992estimation,jiang2009general,castillo2020spike,soloff2025multivariate} lead to a product posterior, and hence results in \textit{independent observations} under the posterior.
 This allows the marginal likelihood to factorize, and does not require a high-dimensional integral computation as in \eqref{eq:marginal}.
 Additionally, the exact factorization of the posterior results in tractable representations for individual coordinates of the posterior mean and variance, using Tweedie's formula (see e.g. \cite{robbins1956empirical}).
-In contrast, our regression setup does not have any such representations of the posterior moments due to the intractable likelihood, creating additional theoretical challenges for downstream inference.
+In contrast, our regression setup does not have any such representations of the posterior moments due to the intractable normalizing constant, creating additional theoretical challenges for downstream inference.